‘Narnia! It’s all in the wardrobe, just like I told you!’

 Also, dialogue should ring true.
 Try to let your characters speak for themselves.
 We should never force our characters to say something just because we think it’s appropriate or it furthers some agenda that we’ve been nursing.
 What is spoken must be authentic, for the story and for the character.
 That’s all.
 Authentic.
 If we force an agenda into our dialogue we are guaranteed to fall flat.
 I’ve seen this before, in work that I’ve been assessing.
 It’s like a slap in the face when you come across it as a reader.
 It’s like backflipping out of an enchanting fictional world into a dry old nonfiction treatise.
 It’s awful.
 Jarring.
 Don’t do it.
 Please.

 We must be aware that spoken dialogue differs from written dialogue.
-‘But it sounds like that in real life,’ is no defense in the Court of Dialogue Misdemeanors.
+‘But it sounds like that in real life,’ is no defence in the Creative Writing Court of Dialogue Misdemeanours.
 In real life we rarely speak in complete sentences.
 We also hesitate, double-back, repeat ourselves, cut each other off.
 We can take half an hour just to say goodbye.
 Snoozeville!
 This rarely works in fiction.
 Especially fiction for children.
 Keep things moving and keep that dialogue snappy.
 It doesn’t have to be high art but don’t let it be boring.
 Kids enjoy reading dialogue so make sure yours is holding up.
 Ensure that it’s entertaining.
 This bears repeating.
 Kids love reading dialogue.
 As children’s authors it’s our job to hone it.

 Okay.
 Let me follow through on the promise I made in the title.
 I don’t want to be accused of using click bait!
 Basically, dialogue should do one of FIVE things.
 (There are probably more, but five is a nice place to start.
 If you think of more Dialogue Chores please pop them in the comments):